“Leave Everything a Little Better Than You Found It”

 As the Audubon NC State Board of Trustees Vice Chair, Michelle serves as a voice for conservation her home state.
 The time, energy and money that Michelle gives to Audubon NC organization are put to good use.
 Her deep-rooted conservation ethic informs where she donates the bulk of her free time and where she chooses to donate money.

 Not only an Audubon NC Board Vice Chair, Michelle is also a Pearson Society member.
 As a member, the impact of her donation will have a lasting impact in NC and across the hemisphere.
-“When I see all the babies out on the sanctuary, I know that my Pearson Society gift will help these tiny birds grow up to be strong and they will become the next generation of birds to carry on the greater legacy for all Piping Plovers,” said Michelle.
+“When I see all the babies out on the sanctuary, I know that my Pearson Society gift will help these birds grow up to be strong and they will become the next generation of birds to carry on the greater legacy for all Oystercatchers,” said Michelle.
 Her support for conservation allows others to learn about how the health of the natural environment affects so many aspects of their daily lives.
 Whether or not you consider yourself a conservation-minded citizen, the work done by people like Michelle in the name of conservation has impacted the quality of our drinking water, the air we all breathe, the health of our animal and plant populations, and in turn, our state’s economy.

 Below is the Old North State Toast, Michelle’s mantra for continuing conservation efforts: